shashwat1237/PROMISE-SENTINEL/README.md

 **The Local-First Flight Recorder for the Offline Economy**

-Promise Sentinel is an **offline-first transaction recording system** built to demonstrate how web applications can remain reliable in **hostile environments** such as weak connectivity, Safari Private Mode, and browser storage failures.
+Sentinel Protocol is an **offline-first transaction recording system** built to demonstrate how web applications can remain reliable in **hostile environments** such as weak connectivity, Safari Private Mode, and browser storage failures.

 This project focuses on **protocol hardening**, not payments.